jundalisay/superb/content/en/research/kepler/harmony/book-4/chapter-01d.md

 Creator of the
-Man along with the image of God; and was not in fact taken in through whole universe used mathemati­ the eyes. cal archetypes,
+Man along with the image of God; and was not in fact taken in through whole universe used mathematical archetypes, the eyes.

-Therefore, since quantities possess constructibility not by virtue coeternal with of the figures’ passing before the eyes, but in virtue of being clear to Himself, in the construction of the eyes of the mind, in virtue not so much of having been abstracted the world. from sensible things but of never having been associated with them, therefore, we have rightly established abstract quantity as the terms for archetypal proportions, that is those which are constructible from
+Therefore, since quantities possess constructibility not by virtue coeternal with of the figures’ passing before the eyes, but in virtue of being clear to Himself, in the construction of the eyes of the mind, in virtue not so much of having been abstracted the world.

+from sensible things but of never having been associated with them, therefore, we have rightly established abstract quantity as the terms for archetypal proportions, that is those which are constructible from